talon110/cloud9-setup/readme.md

 - Install VirtualBox
 - Install Vagrant
 - Run `vagrant plugin install vagrant-vbguest`
-- Run `vagrant plugin install vagrant-librarain-chef-nochef`
+- Run `vagrant plugin install vagrant-librarian-chef-nochef`
 - Copy desired `id_rsa` and `id_rsa.pub` files to `/config` folder if ssh will be used to connect from the guest virtual machine to another machine

 After initial `vagrant up`: